-Members of IFWEA affiliates and trade unions can apply by contacting the secretariat at firstname.lastname@example.org by the 31st July 2017, if you are interested in participating in YGAP.
-You should also begin the selection of your participant in July, as travel arrangements and preparation should begin in August – September.
-IFWEA requests that you do your best to contribute to a fair gender balance in the 2017 delegation.
-YGAP has been convened annually since 2012 and has thus far developed 92 young internationalists from 13 different countries.
+Members of IFWEA affiliates and trade unions can apply by contacting the secretariat at email@example.com if you are interested in participating in YGAP.
+IFWEA requests that you do your best to contribute to a fair gender balance in your delegation.
+YGAP has been convened annually since 2012 and has thus far developed 112 young internationalists from 18 different countries.

 Reflections of YGAP Graduates:

 “What I want to highlight about YGAP is the coming together of the different nations, the richness of the learning that has been shared here.
 The exchange of ideas on how to overcome oppression collectively, how to bring about education for liberation… The future of the world is looking very bright.”
 Anele Selekwa, South Africa